syseleven/grav-docs-syseleven-stack/pages/04.Reference/04.block-storage/docs.en.md

 This volume type is the same as the `quobyte` volume type, except that the volumes can be attached to multiple VMs at the same time.

 Please refer to our multi-attach volume tutorial.
-It explains how to use this feature with the cluster file system ocfs2.
-TODO: Add link to tutorial.
+It explains [how to use multi-attach volumes with the cluster file system ocfs2](../../02.Tutorials/10.cinder-multiattach/docs.en.md).

 !!
 WARNING: This mode of operation requires special cluster file systems like ocfs2.
 Otherwise it can lead to the loss of data and / or file system and data corruption.